jmelo-sec/soc-windows-splunk/README.md

-# SOC Windows Endpoint Detection – Splunk
+# SOC Windows Endpoint Detections with Splunk

 This project implements a mini Security Operations Center (SOC) focused on detecting suspicious authentication activity on Windows endpoints using Splunk.